NHSDigital/integration-adaptor-111/README.md

 * Broker: `amqp://activemq:5672`

 ## ITK Testbench
 The [ITK Testbench](https://digital.nhs.uk/services/interoperability-toolkit/developer-resources/itk-test-centre/itk-testbench) provided by NHS Digital has an essential tool for ITK interface development and conformance.
+This tool provides resources that will allow you to adequately test the 111 adaptor within your own environment.